Hospitalists

 Ridgecrest Hospital Services

-Hospitalists are board-certified physicians who exclusively work inside the hospital.
+Hospitalists are board-certified physicians and Nurse Practitioners who exclusively work inside the hospital.
 They will serve as your primary care providing during your time in the hospital and will help coordinate your care with any medical specialists that can aid in your treatment.
 While at RRH, you may be cared for by one or more hospitalists.
 If your care is transferred to another hospitalist due to a rotation in the schedule, the new hospitalist will be given a complete update on your status and should be as informed on your care as the hospitalist you worked with before.

 What Does a Hospitalist Do?